glumia/openload_dl/README.md

 # openload_dl
-A python library and CLI tool which makes easy to download videos from openload.co
+A python library and CLI tool which makes easy to download files from openload.co

 - [Installation](#Installation)